 We re-scale JPGs, depending on where and how you use them.
 For example, if you place a high-resolution JPG image around 1000px wide into a campaign at 300px wide on-screen, to keep the file size down, we'll re-scale the original image to 300px wide to match this.

-However, in all of our mobile responsive campaigns (which most are), we have a minimum JPG image width of 660px.
+However, in our mobile responsive campaigns, we have a minimum JPG image width of 660px.
 This ensures the image remains crisp on high-DPI devices, such as phones and retina screens.

 JPG quality loss